Physiological Role

 Biological Significance

-Red blood cell folate provides a reliable reading of vitamin B9 status over the medium term.
-Values within the optimal range indicate sufficient tissue reserves to support the methylation cycle and normal cell division.
+Serum folate provides a direct reading of vitamin B9 status.
+Values within the optimal range indicate sufficient intake to support the methylation cycle and normal cell division.

-Low values may reflect insufficient dietary intake over several weeks, reduced intestinal absorption, or increased requirements linked to a genetic polymorphism.
+Low values may reflect insufficient dietary intake, reduced intestinal absorption, or increased requirements linked to a genetic polymorphism.
 A sustainably low folate status is associated with elevated homocysteine, a marker of methylation cycle function that Singular measures concurrently.

 Influencing Factors